franzinc/aserve/doc/aserve.md

 ;; specify that a file named exactly ChangeLog should be given ;; mime type "text/plain"
 (:mime :types (("text/jil" "jil" "jlc") ("text/plain" "cl" ("ChangeLog"))))

+;; Allow listing the contents of this directory, but don't list dot ;; files or directories
+(:directory :list t :hidden t :directories nil)
 ```

 -----